olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 First, everyone introduced themselves and the group organically split into a few groups: the website, API input/output formatting, implementing algorithms, and designing metrics.

 The website team was composed of five people with web development frontend/backend experience.
-They generated some prototype websites and code **Jeremy/Nick: is there a link for the code here??**
+They generated some prototype websites and code, all available on [github](https://github.com/codeneuro/neurofinder), and hopefully launching in beta soon!

 Another group of about 25 worked on the API and the input/output formats, with their final notes added to [this wiki](https://github.com/CodeNeuro/neurofinder/wiki).